Scrummy Lane

 • Mix together the flour, yeast, salt and sugar in a large mixing bowl.

-3 cups plain flour, 1 packet instant yeast, 1 teaspoon salt, 3 tablespoons sugar
+3 cups all purpose flour, 1 packet instant yeast, 1 teaspoon salt, 3 tablespoons sugar

 • In another smaller bowl or jug, heat the water, ½ cup of the milk and the butter together in the microwave for 45 seconds until the butter is melted or nearly melted.